Frequently Asked Questions

 Residents are also responsible for developing a project idea for the incoming residency class (known as the “Flip Project”).
 We feel this is an essential skill to be able to identify a question or problem within the medical system during the residency year, and develope a project that can answer a research question.

 · MUE (small in scope, provides useful experience for the main residency project), Presented at clinical conference and P&T. Each resident is paired with a 4th year pharmacy student from UW school of pharmacy to complete this project.
 This serves as another precepting opportunity for the residents.

 · P&T monographs/class reviews (typically 2-3 over the course of the year)

 · 1 hour formal continuing education oral presentation on a clinical topic presented to pharmacists

 Residents are allotted a project month in December (15 project days) and 10 additional project days that can be taken throughout the year (total of 25 project days).

 We strongly encourage our residents to publish their residency projects, but we understand that it is difficult to take a project from beginning to publication in a single year.
 Prior to the completion of the residency, each resident submits a final manuscript in publication format to their project preceptor and Residency Director, and is given feedback and suggestions for submitting it for publication.
 Since requiring residents to submit a final manuscript, we have had several residents go on to publish their projects.

 What sorts of positions do your residents take after completion of your program?

-Some residents continue their training with a PGY2 or fellowship.
+Some residents continue their training with a PGY2 residency or fellowship.
 Many of our residents go on to pursue clinical specialist positions.
-The actual titles vary by geographic location but responsibilities are similar with direct patient care the primary focus, and teaching/research secondary responsibilities.
+The actual titles vary by geographic location, but the responsibilities are similar with direct patient care as the primary focus and teaching/research as secondary responsibilities.
 We have had some residents take tenure track faculty positions in pharmacy schools as well.